crisis-resilience/Socioeconomic-Peace-Index-Tool/README.md

 ## License

 Unless otherwise noted, content in this repository is provided by UNDP for public use in research and programming.
-Third-party libraries retain their respective licenses (see `js/libs/` where vendored).
+Third-party libraries are loaded from CDN; a legacy vendored copy of proj4js under `js/libs/` is not used by the running application.